Skip to main content

 Published January 2, 2017

-Olmos Research Area: Visual Cultures of the Americas/ Archaeological and architectural conservation
+Olmos Research Area: Visual Cultures of the Americas/ Archaeological and architectural conservation/ African Diasporas in Panamá

 Advisor: Dr. Paul Niell

-Ileana Olmos joined the doctoral program in the Fall of 2018.
-Her research interests include the evolving architectural features within Pre-Columbian settlements, ancient building technologies, vernacular architecture, preservation of the built heritage, and the conservation of material culture.
-Her doctoral research explores cultural heritage ideologies and national identity in the Isthmus of Panama.
+Ileana Olmos (pronouns: she, her, hers) joined the doctoral program in Fall 2018.
+Her research interests include the evolving architectural features within Pre–Columbian settlements, ancient building technologies, ephemeral architectural processes, the preservation of the built heritage, the conservation of material culture, and the preservation of intangible heritage.
+Her doctoral research investigates the African Diasporas, Black identity, and The game and ritual of the Congo Afro–descendants of the historical town of Nombre de Dios in Panamá.

-Ileana also completed an MSc in Conservation Studies from University College London in Doha, Qatar 2012-2014.
-While undergoing her conservation studies, she was awarded an internship collaboration with The International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM) in Rome, Italy, assisting in the preparation and organization of the 2013 Forum on Conservation Science.
-Ileana also served as an advisory body for the ICCROM- ATHAR, Arab section, at the 38th Session of the World Heritage Committee in Doha, Qatar.
-Ileana has participated in excavations in Qatar, Turkmenistan, and Israel and has conducted archaeological conservation of Pre-Columbian artifacts in Panama.
+Ileana has also collaborated with the International Center for the Study of the Preservation and Restoration of Cultural Property (ICCROM) in Rome, Italy, assisting in preparing and organizing the 2013 Forum on Conservation Sciences.
+She served as an advisory body to ICCROM–ATHAR, Arab section, at the 38th Session of the UNESCO World Heritage Committee in Doha, Qatar, in 2014.
+Ileana has participated in excavations in Qatar, Turkmenistan, and Israel and has carried out archaeological conservation of pre-Columbian artifacts in Panama.
+Ileana also served as a conservator for the Florida State Laboratory of the Bureau of Archaeological Research and, most recently, at the University of Arizona’s Tree-Ring Research Laboratory in 2020.

 https://fsu.academia.edu/IleanaOlmos